RPGroup-PBoC/mwc_growth/code/processing/growth_curves_microscopy/20181119_r1_37C_glucose_O2_growth/README.md

 reason: experiment not yet completed
 ---

-# YEAR-MONTH-DATE TEMP CARBON OPERATOR Microscopy Growth Measurement
+# 2018-11-19 37C Glucose O2 Microscopy Growth Measurement

 ## Purpose
-This experiment aims to measure the growth rate of the *E. coli* strains of interest in XX at 37°C.
+This is the flagship experiment of microscopy growth rate measurement in M9 + 0.5% glucose at 37°C.

 ## Strain Information
 | Location | Plasmid | Genotype | Host Strain | Shorthand |